-The headteacher has a duty to:
+The Executive Head Teacher and Head of School have a duty to:

 - Ensure that the policies and procedures adopted by the governing board, particularly concerning referrals of cases of suspected abuse and neglect, are followed by staff. - Provide staff with the appropriate policies and information upon induction.